Safety and disturbance

 - Every tenant must make sure that the common areas, rooms and all furniture remain clean and undamaged.
 Cost occurred due to damage caused by tenant(s) will be appointed to the person(s) responsible.

-- Time of silence between 10pm–7am must be respected.
+- Silence between 10pm–7am must be respected.

 - Smoking is strictly forbidden at all TOAS locations inside the flats as well in the French balconies and in all the common areas (staircases, lifts, basements, common rooms, saunas and laundry rooms).